 Central Park Conservancy Film Festival

-Now in its 37th year, a cinematic celebration of box office hits and cult classic films shot in “The City That Never Sleeps,” appear on a giant screen during five nights in August.
+A cinematic celebration of box office hits and cult classic films shot in “The City That Never Sleeps” appear on a giant screen during five nights every August.
 Tuck into your basket of goodies with our Picnic in Central Park two-night package, ideal for movie magic under the stars at the Sheep Meadow, mid-park at 72nd Street.

 The Met Rooftop